 Meanwhile, the school re-thought ideas about how and what students should be learning.
 The result was a student-centered, skills-based curriculum with considerable interdisciplinary work.
 This new structure involved teachers working together, and students learning to take responsibility for themselves and their education.
 The NGP (Ninth Grade Program) and the sophomore CSC (Combines Studies Course) joined Winterim and LA2/IIP as signature curricular programs.
 These innovations helped to create unprecedented demand for admission, leading to an increase in the size of the ninth grade from 60 to 80 students and to a total school population of about 380.

-Over the last twenty years, through the terms of Heads of School Steven L. Hahn, D. Scott Wiggins and, in 2011-12, Interim Head Gregory Foster, Lawrence Academy has continued to advance both the academic programs and the physical plant of the school.
+Over the last twenty years, through the terms of Heads of School Steven L. Hahn, D. Scott Wiggins, Interim Head Gregory Foster, and current Head R. Daniel Scheibe, Lawrence Academy has continued to advance both the academic programs and the physical plant of the school.
 A tradition of academic excellence continues to be a hallmark of a Lawrence Academy education, and the faculty, forever seeking new approaches and drawing on new materials, are as committed to their own professional development as they are to investing in the success of all of their students.
-On July 1, 2012, Dan Scheibe, currently Assistant Head of School at Middlesex School, will become the 45th Head of School.

 A complete history of Lawrence Academy was published in September, 1992, as the school began its bicentennial year.
 Researched and written by Douglas Frank ’68 and based in part upon the research and work of former faculty member Alan Whipple, the book is a fitting tribute to the school and the people who have been part of it.